cnabio/cnab-spec/400-claims.md

 ### Parameters

-The parameter data stored in a claim data is _the resolved key/value pairs_ that result from the following transformation:
+If parameters are passed in during the operation, they MUST be stored on the claim.
+The parameter data stored in a claim is _the resolved key/value pairs_ that result from the following transformation:

 - The values supplied by the user are validated by the rules specified in the `bundle.json` file
 - The output of this operation is a set of key/value pairs in which: